codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/src/main/java/readme.txt

 * Analyse the problem ...
 30'
 * Code the infrastructure, LcdDigit, Digit, Lookup, all but main ...
 2h'
 * Main (not working) - started hacking ...
 30'
+* Create further elements like `Number` and `LcdNumber` which are first class collections and contain looping code.
+Original Main would have worked, used wrong API. - 1h15'

+Total Kata 4h